rajesh17mca/docker-workspace/README.md

 --------
 ## Docker Compose
-docker-compose.yml is default filename, but any can be used with docker-compose -f
+docker-compose.yml is the default filename, but any can be used with docker-compose -f
 - configure relationships between containers
-- save our docker container run settings in easy-to-read file
+- save our Docker container run settings in an easy-to-read file
 - create one-liner developer environment startups

 Comprised of 2 separate but related things
-* YAML-formatted file that describes our solution options for containers, volumes, networks
+* YAML-formatted file that describes our solution options for containers, volumes, and networks
-* A CLI tool docker-compose used for local dev/test automation with those YAML files
+* A CLI tool, docker-compose, used for local dev/test automation with those YAML files

 ```
 docker compose --help